JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions_preview.md

 - Non-trivial operations with the editor are used that are currently not implemented for the mock editor.
   We mock many operations but not all.
 E.g., `getFoldingModel()` is not currently supported.
   Avoid using these operations for non-physical files or for `IntentionPreviewEditor`.
 - Your action produces a side effect outside the current file.
-Examples include actions trying to change other PSI elements, changing the project or IDE settings, or it launching an external process.
+Examples include actions trying to change other PSI elements, changing the project or IDE settings, or launching an external process.
   In this case, `startsInWriteAction()` returning `true` and/or `getElementToMakeWritable()` returning its argument is incorrect.
   Override these methods properly and [create a custom preview](#custom-diff-preview).
 - Your action uses non-physical elements for some purpose and branches on `isPhysical()` already, so in preview mode, this branch is wrongly taken.